aofoegbu/sql_querybuilder/replit.md

-# SQL Report Generator Application
+# Ogelo SQL Builder Application

 ## Overview

-This is a comprehensive SQL Report Generator built with Python and Streamlit, providing a professional visual GUI for SQL query building, execution, and reporting.
-The application features an intuitive interface for writing SQL queries, executing them against PostgreSQL databases, and generating professional reports with data visualization.
-It's designed for water utility data management with comprehensive mock datasets including water meter readings, customer profiles, billing, and service locations.
+This is Ogelo SQL Builder, a comprehensive SQL development environment built with React, TypeScript, and PostgreSQL, providing a professional visual GUI for SQL query building, execution, and reporting.
+The application features an intuitive interface for writing SQL queries with Monaco editor, executing them against PostgreSQL databases, and generating professional reports with data visualization.
+It's designed for water utility data management with comprehensive datasets including water meter readings, customer profiles, billing, and service locations.

 ## User Preferences